turbot/steampipe-plugin-aws/docs/tables/aws_ec2_launch_template_version.md

 where
   ebs_optimized;
 ```

-### List launch template versions where instance termination is restricted via console, CLI, or API.
+### List launch template versions where instance termination is restricted via console, CLI, or API

 ```sql
 select